intel/pepc/docs/pepc-cstates.rst

    The list can include individual die numbers and die number ranges.
 For example, '0-3,5' would mean dies 0 to 3, and die 5.
 Use the special keyword 'all' to specify all dies.
 On some systems, die numbers are globally unique, while on other systems they are relative to the package.
-In the latter case, this option has to be accompanied by the '--package' option.
+In the latter case, this option has to be used with the '--packages' option.

 **--packages** *PACKAGES*
    The list can include individual package numbers and package number ranges.
 For example, '0,2-4'